Can a 14-Day Rehab Actually Provide a Platform for Long-Term Recovery?

 The Addiction Treatment Process

-Once a client has gone through detox (and properly diagnosed with any mental or behavioral health problems) the educational process of treatment begins.
-Addiction is a disease and the first step in treatment in most treatment programs is for the client to admit that they have an addiction no matter what the substance is.
+Once a client has gone through detox (and properly diagnosed with any mental or behavioral health problems) we can move ahead.
+This is when the educational process of treatment begins.
+Addiction is a disease.
+The first step in treatment in most treatment programs is for the client to admit that they have an addiction.
+This is true no matter what the substance is.

 In a fourteen-day rehab program, a significant amount of time will be spent explaining addiction to the client.
 There will also be a lot of time spent reviewing the client’s past history of substance abuse.
 Basically, the client will go from a person denying they have a problem to a person that proves to the clinical staff that they do have a problem.